Remodel Cost Estimator

 A bathroom remodel, especially a bathtub to shower conversion, requires careful planning and attention to detail.
 But even though it entails a lot of work, converting your tub into a shower is a stylish and practical way to update your home.
 It can make your bathroom feel larger and more modern — while making it more accessible for those with mobility issues.

 If you’re dreaming of a luxurious shower, this guide will help ease all your confusion regarding a bathtub conversion.
 We’ve tried to tackle all the questions you might have.
 Our goal is to demystify your bathroom remodeling and make it as seamless for you as possible.
+Hey, you might even try a hot tub!
 You can thank us later.

 Read more: Bathtub vs Shower